Cal009/mildew-in-cherry-trees/README.md

 - We want the ML model to predict if a given tree has the powdery mildew or not base on historical image data.
 It is a supervised model, a 2-class, single-label classification model.
 - As agreed with the client, the success metrics are to be 97% or above
 - Heuristics: The current diagnostic requires a member of staff to spend around 30 minutes on each tree, taking a few samples from the tree leaves and verifying visually if the leaf is healthy or has powdery mildew.
 If the tree has powdery mildew on it, the employee will apply a specific amount of a specific compound to kill the fungus.
+- The training data to fit the model came from a leaves database provided by the Farmy Foods company.
+The dataset contained 4206 images of cherry leaves, 50% healthy, 50% affected by powdery mildew.

 ## Dashboard Design